henrik7264/PY_Actors/README.md

 * Reusability<br>Reusability of code is the use of existing software, or software knowledge, to build new software (ref. https://en.wikipedia.org/wiki/Code_reuse).
 This is of course the fundamental idea with library.
   I just hope the library has the quality that is needed to be used over and over again in many projects.
+  The big question is however if the produced code using the library will result in more reusable code?
+  This is my hope, but it will have to be seen.
 * Keep it simple<br>Keep it simple!
 Well, well, well - I could talk hours about this subject, but this is not the purpose of this section.
 I think you know what I am talking about, especially if you have tried to take over the maintenance of some code your "dear" colleague produced just before he left the company.
   Even code that I produced myself is hard to read and understand after having been away from it for say ½ a year.
   I have put a lot of work in making this code easy to read and understand,